DAILY DISCIPLINE #190

 God created marriage and family as an environment to enable all of us to grow up in a safe place.
-He planned that we would have a mom and a dad who would love us, and provide us with food, shelter, and clothing.
-They would also be there to teach us right from wrong and show us how to live -- before we were old enough to head out on our own.
+He planned that we would have a mom and a dad who would love us, and then provide us with food, shelter, and clothing.
+They would also be there to teach us right from wrong, and show us how to live -- all before we were old enough to head out on our own.
 This was the physical ideal that God wanted for every child on earth.

 And so, before anything was even created God purposed to create us IN HIS SON so that we could all be part of his great family (as well as being inside of a physical family on earth).
 He means that all of us would have fullness of life, although He knows that some will never take it.
-Jesus was sent to earth to restore us to God's original intention by dealing with the old carnal nature we are born with and then providing us with a new nature fit to house the Spirit of God.
+Jesus was sent to earth to restore us to God's original intention by dealing with the old sinful nature we are born with in Adam, and then providing us with a new nature fit to house the Spirit of God.
 Let's study now how all this happened.

-THE INGENIOUS PLAN OF GOD
+THE INGENIUS PLAN OF GOD

-1. Since God is all-knowing, He knew that Adam and Eve would be deceived by Satan and eat from the tree of the knowledge of good and evil -- the only food that was off limits in the Garden of Eden.
+1. Since God is all-knowing, He knew that Adam and Eve would be deceived by Satan and eat from "the tree of the knowledge of good and evil" -- the only food that was off limits in the Garden of Eden.
 Eating from this tree was a decision to live life by their own knowledge rather than in partnership with God.
 It was the start of a whole race born in Adam and bent on "doing their own thing" apart from God.
 And that is why Paul wrote:

 To get us back on track for our purpose in the universe, God devised a plan for our redemption that would be for all of us and yet not violate our free will.
 We could choose it -- or not -- and yet would be in place our entire lifetime on earth for the taking.
 We can partake of this plan because God made us in Christ -- in his family.
 God's plan was and is ingenious -- but then He is God!